linda-lai/linda-lai.github.io/README.md

 ![trello-planning](assets/img/trello-planning.png)

 ### Further Enhancements
 As it stands currently, I was able to achieve the overall layout and design I had set out to create, bar some minor alterations.
-In future iterations, I would like to enhance the functionality and features on the front further and further refactor the backend code to make it more readable and modular.
+In future iterations, I would like to enhance the functionality and features on the front further and refactor the backend code to make it more readable and modular.

 In future iterations, I would like to:
 * Introduce a horizontal slider for the projects preview in the Folio section.